ecgalaxy/nodejs/README.md

 Usage with `nvm` has been tested successfully; the command `nvm use system` will correctly point to the "global" Node.js version (saved into `/opt/nodejs/<nodejs_version>`).

-You can also execute this role to globally install 18.x and 20.x, then overwrite the contents of `~/.nvm/versions/node/v<nodejs_version>` for both, which will allow switching from one version to another with `nvm use`.
+You can also execute this role to globally install 18.x, 20.x and 22.x, then overwrite the contents of `~/.nvm/versions/node/v<nodejs_version>` for each, which will allow switching from one version to another with `nvm use`.

 Dependencies